 - The unwrapping constructor that unwraps the outer future of a wrapped future (future<future<T>>).

-- The predicate is_ready that returns wheter a shared state is available.
+- The predicate is_ready that returns whether a shared state is available.

 - The method then that attaches a continuation to a future.